FirespriteLtd/website/site/content/careers/pages/concept-artist-ref-pca02.md

 * Ability to create schematic and orthogonal view Knowledge of 3D software to create block outs of concepts
 * Support for the art team if required

+If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio to jobs@firesprite.com with the Job Code or hit the apply button below.

 ##### JOB CODE: PCA02